 After spending 6-months hiking the 3,500km Appalachian Trail from Georgia to Maine, I learned something that no book could teach me….nature is our ultimate teacher, and we are nature’s ultimate students!
 From that moment on I realized that I had a passion for teaching youth outdoors, and my journey as an environmental educator began.
-That was 18-years ago, and since then I have taught environmental education from K-12 in British Columbia, Yukon, New York, Oregon and California, co-founded Cascadian Crusaders, a registered non-profit society located in the Comox Valley aimed to educate youth about plastic in the ocean, co-authored and published an environmental superhero children’s book called The Great Plastic Round-up, sat as former Vice President for the Comox Valley Naturalists Society, co-led NatureKids BC, and currently sit as Committee Member for BC Nature’s Education Committee and act as Director of Hand-In-Hand Early Years Nature Education Program.
+That was 20-years ago, and since then I have taught environmental education from K-12 in British Columbia, Yukon, New York, Oregon and California, co-founded Cascadian Crusaders, a registered non-profit society located in the Comox Valley aimed to educate youth about plastic in the ocean, co-authored and published an environmental superhero children’s book called The Great Plastic Round-up, sat as former Vice President for the Comox Valley Naturalists Society, co-led NatureKids BC, and currently sit as Committee Member for BC Nature’s Education Committee and Cumberland’s Ecology of the Forest Committee and act as Director of Hand-In-Hand Early Years Nature Education Program.

-Now, after spending the past 7-years raising my 6-year old son and 7-year old daughter, I have learned yet another lesson…the foundation of an education begins as soon as a child starts learning.
+Now, after spending the past 8-years raising my 6-year old son and 8-year old daughter, I have learned yet another lesson…the foundation of an education begins as soon as a child starts learning.
 And so I began to wonder, why not give children their ultimate teacher (nature) in their early years (3-5 years old) by creating a nature preschool in the Comox Valley?
 I saw every reason to do so!

 Pacific Rim Early Childhood Institute Inc.; ECE